 The application of the deeming provisions contained in section GD 10 is not limited by the inclusion of any qualification.
 Elsewhere in the Act, where the effect of a provision is intended to be restricted, such sections contain a qualification such as, "For the purposes of this section...".
-The absence of such a qualification indicates that the deeming provisions are intended to have effect over the rest of the Act.
+Section GD 10 is not an independent charging provision, and must be read in conjunction with other relevant parts of the Act.
+For example, rent is included in income by section CC 1.
+The deemed rent is therefore relevant for other purposes of the Act such as for section DA 1.